mouslyddiaw/protein-classification/README.md

 ## Data preprocessing and EDA

 The Pfam database has 17929 protein families.
 Due to severe class imbalance, I focused on the protein families with more than 500 instances.
-This partial dataset has 429 unique protein families and 334045 instances. <br>
-In the database, amino acids are encoded with a single alphabet.
+This partial dataset has 429 unique protein families.
+Amino acids are encoded with a single alphabet.
 Below are a few figures describing the amino acid sequences whose protein families I wish to predict.

 ![amino acids](img/amino-acids.png)
 ![sequence length](img/sequence-length.png)